 “I’ve always admired artists, like musicians and writers, because they create things that have never existed before,” he said.
 “And that’s essentially what scientists do too.
 We think about things that nobody has thought about, which is why it’s so fascinating.
 The only boundaries are your own creativity.”

-Dr. Wu is a molecular biologist, known for his remarkable ability to conceptualize creative research to address complex problems, discovering new pathways to treat IBD.
-He’s particularly skilled in bringing together multi-disciplinary teams of basic scientists, clinical researchers and clinicians to tackle patients’ problems from diverse perspectives.
+Dr. Wu is a molecular biologist, known for his uncanny ability to conceptualize creative research to address complex problems, discovering new pathways to treat IBD.
+He’s particularly skilled in bringing together multi-disciplinary teams of basic scientists, clinical researchers, and clinicians to tackle patients’ problems from diverse perspectives.

 “One day after work I was walking to the parking garage with a co-worker, telling him about a roadblock in my research,” Dr. Wu remembers.
 That conversation led to a collaboration with a scientist involved in DNA sequencing of the gut microbiome.

 “At the time, we were out in left field.
 No one was looking at diet.
 And I think that’s why we got the grant.
-Fast forward to today and that research has opened the door to exploring many different types of diets and their relationship to the gut microbiota as potential treatments for IBD.”
+Fast forward to today and that research has opened the door to exploring many different types of diets as potential treatments for IBD.”